nsoft/ns-login/README.md

 change management practices via liquibase or similar are your responsibility going forward.

-With these 4 components easily deployed, just add your UI and REST code to implement your idea for the next facebook (or whatever)!
+With these 6 components easily deployed, just add your UI and REST code to implement your idea for the next facebook (or whatever)!

 ## Intended Usage

-It will never be feasible for these war-files to be configurable enough to be usable without modification, so the expectation is that you download the code from this repository, and then check it into your own repo to bootstrap your repository.
+It will never be feasible for these war-files to be configurable enough to be usable without modification, so the expectation is that you download the code from this repository just once, and then check it into your own repo to bootstrap your repository.

+There is NO expectation for consuming subsequent upgrades.
+Zero effort at backwards compatibility will be put forth.
+Issue reports are welcome for the benefit of all, but there will be no upgrading it aside from copying any changes you see in the fix by hand.
+This is a starter kit not a framework.

 It is expected that you be facile with J2EE and web concepts like web.xml files request redirection, and Object Relational Mapping.